-The plaintiff's attorney should have filled in his or her address in the appropriate space on the form.
-As the defendant may choose to serve an answer or motion on the plaintiff by mail or in person, the space should contain both the street and mailing address of the plaintiff's attorney, if the addresses are different.
-If the plaintiff is not represented by an attorney, the plaintiff's address(es) should be filled in.
+The attorney for the third-party plaintiff (defendant) should have filled in his or her address and the address of the attorney for the first-party plaintiff (plaintiff) in the appropriate spaces on the form.
+As the third-party defendant may choose to serve an answer or motion on the parties by mail or in person, the spaces should contain both the street and mailing address of the attorneys if the addresses are different.
+If any of the parties are not represented by an attorney, that party's own name and address(es) should be entered in the appropriate space.